 Decide on a theme, and describe what you will do to decorate her house.

-4. How to Build a Snowman
+4. Do You Want to Build a Snowman?

 Your pen pal in Hawaii has never seen snow.
 Write a letter to her explaining the steps to making a snowman.

 Imagine that your family has made plans to visit relatives for the holidays.
 Write about what happens when flights are cancelled because of a blizzard, and you find yourselves stuck in the airport on Christmas Eve.
 Can your family make the best of a difficult situation?